BlakeFergusonTrading/Markowitz-Efficient-Frontier-Investment-Model/README.md

-Attached is the code for the Investment Model
+Attached is the code for the Investment Model in JupyterNotebook